nomad-coe/nomad/ops/docker-compose/nomad-oasis/README.md

 ### Install the NOMAD Python package

+You should install everything in a virtual environment.
+For example like this:
 ```sh
 virtualenv -p `which python3` nomadpyenv
 source nomadpyenv/bin/activate
 ```

+You can simply install the Python package from pypi:
 ```sh
 pip install nomad-lab[all]
 ```

+If you need the latest version, you can also download the latest package from our "beta" installation.
 ```sh
 curl "https://nomad-lab.eu/prod/rae/beta/dist/nomad-lab.tar.gz" -o nomad-lab.tar.gz
 pip install nomad-lab.tar.gz[all]
 ```

 ### Configure NOMAD - nomad.yaml

+The `nomad.yaml` is our central config file.
+You should write a `nomad.yaml` like this:

 ```yaml
 client: